Do Pre-existing Conditions Affect Personal Injury Settlements?

 Contact us today for a free consultation

-At Rutter Mills understand the impact prior injuries can have on your claim, and we are prepared to fight for the full value of your claim.
-If you have been injured in a car accident, call today to schedule a free consultation.
+At Rutter Mills understand the impact prior injuries can have on your claim, and we are prepared to fight for the total value of your claim.
+Call today to schedule a free consultation if you have been injured in a car accident.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”